mhammadhasan123s/smartphone-sleep-quality-ukm/README.md

 ## Citation

 If you use or reference this work:
-> Mhamad Shhab Aldeen Hasan & Hasma Nizam Bin Mohamad Hassan (2026).
+> Mhamad Shhab Aldeen Hasan.
 > *The Relationship Between Mobile Phone Usage and Sleep Quality Among Students.*
 > STQD6214 Case Study, Universiti Kebangsaan Malaysia.